Mikaelarth/NieS/README.md

 ./NieSApp
 ```

-Configure database parameters in `config.ini` before running.
-You can also
+Configure database parameters in `config.ini` before running. `DatabaseManager`
+looks for this file next to the executable by default.
+You may specify a custom
+location with the `NIES_CONFIG_PATH` environment variable or by passing a path
+to the `DatabaseManager` constructor.
+You can also override individual
-override any of the connection settings via environment variables:
+connection settings via environment variables:

 - `NIES_DB_HOST` – database host
 - `NIES_DB_PORT` – database port